-To avoid the risk of shortening the plate has to be attached to the correct fragment first: The first screw should attach the plate to the fragment which forms an angle >90 degrees beneath the plate.
-The next screw is inserted into the opposite fragment (see also description of correct sequence of screw insertion in step 1b).
+Note: To avoid the risk of shortening the plate has to be attached to the correct fragment first.
+The first screw should attach the plate to the fragment which forms an angle >90 degrees beneath the plate.
+The next screw is inserted into the opposite fragment.

 5 Insertion of a lag screw topenlarge

 Further compression can then be achieved by inserting a lag screw through the plate as perpendicularly as possible to the fracture plane, or through the center of the fracture line.